junohamburg/kirby-visual-block-selector/README.md

 1. Create the block preview images in 480&times;270 pixel.
 The images are displayed in a fixed aspect ratio of 16/9.
 2. Create the folder `assets/block-previews`.
-3. Save the image in the new folder with the same name as the block.
+3. Save the image in the `assets/block-previews` folder with the same name as the block.
 For example, the preview image of `heading.yml` is `heading.png`.
 Any image format (png, jpg, gif, svg) should work.

 ## License